rdvelazquez/hyphy_release_manuscript/manuscript.md

 Here we announce the latest release of the HyPhy software package.
 HyPhy is designed for the analysis of genetic sequences using stochastic evolutionary models with common application to understanding the pressures exerted by natural selection.
-HyPhy is widely used, actively supported, open source and freely available on a multitude of platforms.
+HyPhy is widely used, actively maintained, open source and freely available on a multitude of platforms.
 The codebase is available at <https://github.com/veg/hyphy>.
 Documentation, tutorials and downloads are available at <https://hyphy.org>.